-Things to Do in L'Agulhas & Struisbaai
+Things to do in L'Agulhas and Struisbaai

 When visiting the Southern tip of Africa you can really leave your reality behind because it won’t follow you to these two relaxed coastal villages.
 Let time stand still and the natural beauty entice your imagination.
 The only tough decision to make is whether you feel like going on a seaside adventure, visiting a shipwreck graveyard or relaxing with a spectacular view.
 As soon you enter the sleepy seaside town with the rustic buildings and the lull of the ocean you will immediately begin to relax.
 Nothing quite says you are on holiday like a seaside vacation, but don’t relax just yet, there are plenty of exciting outdoor adventures to take part in.